-The Norwegian Medicine's Agency and the Committee's Secretariat have access to the whole of the archive and will carry out checks (systematic checks and/or spot checks) in order to verify that a company's Advertising conforms to the prevailing regulations.
+The Norwegian Medical Products Agency and the Committee's Secretariat have access to the whole of the archive and will carry out checks (systematic checks and/or spot checks) in order to verify that a company's Advertising conforms to the prevailing regulations.

-The material will be available in electronic archives for at least two years.
+The material will be available in the electronic archives for at least two years.

-LEGEMIDDELINDUSTRIEN (LMI) Essendrops gate 3

-Essendrops gate 3 Postboks 5094 Majorstuen, 0301 Oslo
+LEGEMIDDELINDUSTRIEN (LMI) Essendrops gate 3 Postboks 5094 Majorstuen, 0301 Oslo

 Tlf.
-23 16 15 00 Imi@Imi.no www.Imi.no
+23 16 15 00 lmi@lmi.no www.lmi.no